Life Is Not a Waiting Room: Reception

 Life Is Not a Waiting Room was met with generally favourable reviews from music critics.
 AbsolutePunk staff member Drew Beringer said the band "does little tinkering with their successful formula" of their past release, as McTernan helped to mesh the twelve tracks into a seamless journey".
 He said they "created a consistent product without resorting to the trends that are abundant in the scene today".
 AllMusic reviewer Andrew Leahey noted that there was a "good deal of harmony here, from the dual guitar solos" of Zablocki and Saraceno to Senses Fail's "use of vocal harmonies".
 PopMatters contributor Bill Stewart said from a "purely musical standpoint, the album, while still not exactly interesting, fares better" than the lyrics, as it displays a band at their "most powerful when they drop the weepy soul-searching and allow their visceral, metal-influenced hardcore to take center stage".
 Rock Hard writer Buffo Schnädelbach said amongst several of the album's tracks, the band "will not only score big in the under 20 age group," but also envisioned success for them at radio and MTV.

 Stewart wrote that listeners should give the band "some mercy" as the album is, "in every respect, is a melodramatic and awkward".
 He went on call the lyrics "lazy, stock images", offered with a "coupling of self-important gravitas and a complete lack of all but the most rudimentary poetic grace".
 Beringer, meanwhile, felt that Nielson had "made incredible strides in both his writing and delivery" as his words had "become his own form of self-medication of anxiety and depression".
 The staff at Ultimate Guitar said Nielson did his "best to deliver a fresh perspective on topics that have been covered before".
 They noted that some songs had a "descriptive style," while other tracks "tend to have more of a straightforward, honest feel to them."

 Life Is Not a Waiting Room peaked at number 18 on the US Billboard 200.
-Alongside this, it topped Independent Albums, and reached number five on Alternative Albums, number six on Top Rock Albums, number seven on Top Digital Albums, and number 13 on Tastemaker Albums.
+Alongside this, it topped Independent Albums, and reached number five on Alternative Albums, number six on Top Rock Albums, and number 13 on Tastemaker Albums.